tristandanle/tristan-final-project/Read Me/readme.txt

 Each user has his/her photo folder once he/she uploads the picture into the account

+Users data and photos are fictional for the academic works

+Sql script is used to insert users information into database tables

 Project technologies are Spring Boot, Spring MVC, Spring Jpa and Unit Test, Spring Security, HTML, Javascript, Bootstrap, and MySql.